 The headlights were properly aimed when your vehicle was new.
-If you regularly carry heavy items in the trunk, readjustment may be required.
-Adjustment should be done by your dealer or other qualified mechanic.
+If you regularly carry heavy items in the trunk or pull a trailer, readjustment may be required.
+Adjustments should be done by your dealer or other qualified technician.

 Replacing a Headlight Bulb